-Due to the size difference between a truck and a passenger vehicle, a truck accident can cause serious or even fatal injuries.
-These injuries can leave victims with lifelong disabilities, long-term time off work, and chronic pain and suffering.
+Due to the size difference between a truck and a passenger vehicle, a truck accident can cause serious to even fatal injuries.
+Victims who survive these catastrophic accidents often find themselves away from work to recover for a very long time, with the possibility of lifelong disabilities and chronic pain and suffering.

-If you or a loved one was injured in a truck accident in Cleveland County, Farmer & Morris Law, PLLC can help.
+If you or a loved one was injured in a truck accident in Shelby, NC, the personal injury lawyers with Farmer & Morris Law, PLLC want to help with your recovery.
 A Shelby truck accident lawyer from our firm can explain your rights and options for recovering compensation.

 As mentioned, injuries from truck crashes can be life-threatening due to the size and weight of these large vehicles.
 Many fatalities in truck collisions are other drivers, pedestrians, cyclists, or motorcyclists, not truck occupants.
 Victims who survive these collisions can face debilitating injuries.